Niryo/rfcs/text/0000-unify-state-api.md

 console.log(someState.getCount()); // prints 1;
 ```

-You can see that the type of `someState` is actually what we return from the function in the second parameter (the actions generator function).
-This way, the only
-way to interact with the state is by using the actions.
+As you can see, `React.GlobalState` returns the actions object, this way, the only way to interact with the state is by using the actions.

 # Motivation

 Currently, there are 2 ways to define local state (this.state for classes and useState for function components), there are two different API's for creating
-and consuming contextual state (React.Context), depending if you are using hooks of class components, and there is no way for creating a global state.
+and consuming contextual state (React.Context), depending on if you are using hooks or class components, and there is no way for creating a global state.

-Currently if you are using React Native with a native navigation solution, the only way to share state between screen is by using a 3rd party library solution for creating a global state (aka store), because different screens don't
+If you are using React Native with a native navigation solution, the only way to share state between screens is by using a 3rd party library solution for creating a global state (aka store), because different screens don't
 share the same React root.
-Instead of suggesting a a new API for creating a global state with React, I think we can unify the way we are creating a state,
+Instead of suggesting a new API for creating a global state with React, I think we can unify the way we are creating a state,
 thus addressing the problem of creating global state and solving some of the problems that hooks introduced to the framework, all of this by keeping the API
 small and concise.